 The Hospital provides health care services to patients who meet certain criteria under its charity care policy without charge or at amounts less than established rates.
 Since the Hospital does not pursue collection of these amounts, they are not reported as patient service revenue.
-The estimated cost of providing these services was \$40,000 and \$25,000 for the years ended December 31, 2019 and 2018, respectively, calculated by multiplying the ratio of cost to gross charges for the Hospital by the gross uncompensated charges associated with providing charity care to its patients.
+The estimated cost of providing these services was \$40,000 for both the years ended December 31, 2020 and 2019, calculated by multiplying the ratio of cost to gross charges for the Hospital by the gross uncompensated charges associated with providing charity care to its patients.